 Simulating Pileup John Davis at MIT has developed an algorithm for modeling the effects of pileup on ACIS spectral data.
-The algorithm has been implemented in XSPEC V11.1 and in Sherpa V2.2.
-The algorithm can be used to attempt to recover
+The algorithm has been implemented as of XSPEC V11.1 and Sherpa V2.2.
+The algorithm can be used to attempt to recover the underlying spectrum from a source, or to simulate the effects of pileup for proposal purposes.